 In 1521, the castle was taken over by Lanckoroński, who ruled it until the mid-18th century.
 They carried out a rebuilding of the castle in the 16th and 17th century, which led to the obliteration of its defensive features.
 In the years 1752-1833, the owners of Kurozwęki were Sołtyk and after them, until 1944, Popielowie family.

 The castle was built on a slight hill raised above marshlands, of which edges were reinforced with wooden logs.
-Originally it consisted of an oval, stone defense circuit, surrounding timber buildings.
+Originally it consisted of an oval, stone defense circuit with dimensions of 28 x 40 meters, surrounding timber buildings.
 The entrance probably was located on the south side, and the courtyard was paved with irregular boulders.
 Then, still in the fourteenth century, a four-sided, stone residential tower with a height of about 14 meters and four floors was added to the inner face of the wall on the south side.
 A small arrowslit from the side of the courtyard and openings on beams, perhaps remains from hoarding, have survived.
 In addition to a residential and defensive function, the tower also flanked the entrance gate next to it.
 Also in the 14th century, the area adjacent to the castle from the south was surrounded by an earth ramparts.
 Probably it served as an economic outer bailey.